wakkihaya/neurotechjp/src/md/en/blog/5-bci-labs-facilities.md

 ## 3. Neural Prosthetics Systems Lab at Stanford

 The [Neural Prosthetics Systems Lab (NPSL)](https://shenoy.people.stanford.edu/) is a lab led by Krishna Shenoy at Stanford University.
 The lab conducts **research in neuroscience and neuroengineering to understand how the brain controls movement and to design medical systems to help people with paralysis**.
-Director [Krishna Shenoy](https://shenoy.people.stanford.edu/krishna-shenoy) received degrees in philosophy, electrical engineering, computer science, and neuroscience from MIT and CalTech before moving to Stanford University in 2001.
+Director [Krishna Shenoy](https://shenoy.people.stanford.edu/krishna-shenoy) received degrees in electrical engineering, computer science from MIT and was a postdoctoral fellow in Neurobiology at Caltech.
 He moved to Stanford University in 2001, where he is currently a Professor of Electrical Engineering and of Bioengineering and Neurobiology.
 Additionally, he advises Neuralink and CTRL-Labs(acquired by Facebook in 2019).

 &nbsp;